dagnall53/NMEADisplay/README.md

 This log file has a filename of 'date" eg 180325.log where the date is as received from a GPS RMC message It only works if a RMC message has been seen.

 # WEB INTERFACE
-There is a web interface, that can be connected to by pointing at http://nmeadisplay.local/
+There is a web interface that can be connected to by pointing a browser at http://nmeadisplay.local/
 ![wEBBROWSER](https://github.com/user-attachments/assets/d0582791-e483-49ed-8e1f-06d8a2bc3a83)

 This gives remote access to a SD File access page and also to a page to allow OTA of any binary updates to the code.